textcreationpartnership/A01666/README.md

 ##Content Summary##

 #####Front#####

-Of the ende of this world, the seconde commyng of Christ a comfortable and necessary discourse, for
+1. To the most reuerend Fathers in Christ, Edmond by the permission of almightie God, Archbyshop of Canterburie. &c. and Iohn Byshop of London, Thomas Rogers wisheth the true felicitie of this lyfe, and eternall happines by the comming of Christ.

+1. ¶To the vniuersall Church throughout the world, the most holy and chast daughter of Sion, and entirely beloued Spouse of Iesus Christ the Sonne of God, King of all Kings, Health, and comfort in the holy spirit, and the speed•e comming of her Bridegroome. &c.

+1. THE PREFACE.

 #####Body#####

+1. ¶That there shalbe a destruction of this worlde, a resurrection of the fleshe, and a generall iudgement of all mankynde.

+1. Of the second comming of Christ a comfortable Discourse.

-1. That the world shall not endure aboue sixe thousande yeares.
+    _ That the world shall not endure aboue sixe thousande yeares.

-1. That the world shall not endure sixe thousande yeeres.
+    _ That the world shall not endure sixe thousande yeeres.

-1. Many reasons and probable coniectures from the course of tyme.
+    _ Many reasons and probable coniectures from the course of tyme.

-1. ¶ An application of Histories, and other Testimonies, with a short repetition of that which is spoken.
+    _ ¶ An application of Histories, and other Testimonies, with a short repetition of that which is spoken.

-1. ¶Of the fifteene hundred yeares after the Apostles tyme vntyl the last iudgement.
+    _ ¶Of the fifteene hundred yeares after the Apostles tyme vntyl the last iudgement.

-1. ¶ Of things past already, things to come are marueilously gathered,
+    _ ¶ Of things past already, things to come are marueilously gathered,

-1. ¶Of the double equalitie of numbers which is represented in the number of yeares of the worlde happening •n the eyghtie eyght, and ninetie th••e yeare next ensuing.
+    _ ¶Of the double equalitie of numbers which is represented in the number of yeares of the worlde happening •n the eyghtie eyght, and ninetie th••e yeare next ensuing.

-1. ¶ Of the number of fiue, the fiue-folde forme, and of the Greeke letter χ.
+    _ ¶ Of the number of fiue, the fiue-folde forme, and of the Greeke letter χ.

-1. ¶ Of the round and square figure, of the Climacterian yeares, and of the Golden number.
+    _ ¶ Of the round and square figure, of the Climacterian yeares, and of the Golden number.

-1. ¶ Of the manner and effect of the Lordes commyng to iudgement, with an exhortation to watchfulnes.
+    _ ¶ Of the manner and effect of the Lordes commyng to iudgement, with an exhortation to watchfulnes.

-1. JESVS CHRISTVS DEI FILIVS SERVATOR CRVX.
+    _ JESVS CHRISTVS DEI FILIVS SERVATOR CRVX.
 Which verses of Sibyl, were thus turned into Latine.

 #####Back#####
-Of the ende of this world, the seconde commyng of Christ a comfortable and necessary discourse, for **Types of content**
+¶ Imprinted at London, nigh vnto the three Cranes in the Vintree, by Thomas Gardyner, and Thomas Daw **Types of content**

   * There are 100 **verse** lines!